Himanshu584/AI_car_detector/README.md

 this algorithm first convert the image/video file into a black and white frame for visual computing and detection and then returns to us coloured version of the file with red rectangles around the cars detected. you can use tracker_img.py file for images and tracker.py for videos

+This model has a working accuracy of 60-70%